albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 ## Arrays Declaration

-To declare an array we use square brackets after the type of the elements we will store in array
+To declare an array we use square brackets (`[]`) after the type of the elements we will store in array.
+The following code fragment shows an _`int` array_ (or as some times is referred to, _an array of type `int`_).

 ```java
 int[] a;
 ```

-Alternatively the square brackets can be placed after the variable name instead of the type
+Alternatively, the square brackets can be placed after the variable name instead of the type, as shown in the following code fragment.

 ```java
 int a[];